Destinations Greece The Peloponnese

 Arcadia · mountain interior

-A high-mountain trio in the interior — Stemnitsa (silversmiths), Dimitsana (a 17th-century powder-mill village on a cliff), and Karytaina in the Lousios Gorge.
-A full driving day from Nafplio or Costa Navarino.
-The walking the Mainalon Trail starts here.
+A high-mountain trio in the interior: Stemnitsa (silversmiths), Dimitsana (a 17th-century powder-mill village on a cliff), and Karytaina in the Lousios Gorge.
+A full driving day from Nafplio or Costa Navarino, and where the Mainalon Trail walking starts.

 Full day · car